ReplayMod/ReplayMod/docs/content.md

 You can find a list of already modified config files [here](https://gist.github.com/Johni0702/3f3fab81dbf7ada83d045d9fe8f345aa).

 ### Tickrate Changer [tickrate-changer]
-The [Tickrate Changer](https://www.curseforge.com/minecraft/mc-mods/tickratechanger) mod may cause minecraft to freeze when you try to use the Replay Viewer UI.
+The _Tickrate Changer_ mod may cause minecraft to freeze when you try to use the Replay Viewer UI.

 ### LabyMod [labymod]
-The [LabyMod](https://www.curseforge.com/minecraft/mc-mods/labymod) is not compatible with ReplayMod.
+The _LabyMod_ is not compatible with ReplayMod.

 ### OldAnimationsMod [oldanimationsmod]
-In case your Minecraft crashes when you are using both ReplayMod and [OldAnimationsMod](https://oldanimationsmod.net/), try removing OldAnimationsMod.
+In case your Minecraft crashes when you are using both ReplayMod and _OldAnimationsMod_, try removing OldAnimationsMod.

 ### Orange's 1.7 Animations [17animations]
-If you use ReplayMod with shaders and [1.7 Animations](https://www.curseforge.com/minecraft/mc-mods/old-animations-mod) you may see floating water and glass.
+If you use ReplayMod with shaders and _1.7 Animations_ you may see floating water and glass.
 Remove 1.7 Animations to resolve this.

 ### Sk1er Club: Patcher [patcher]
-We have seen reports of crashes that were related to [Patcher](https://sk1er.club/mods/patcher); in case of crashes try removing Patcher.
+We have seen reports of crashes that were related to _Patcher_; in case of crashes try removing Patcher.

 ### Baritone [baritone]
-The [Baritone](https://github.com/cabaletta/baritone/) mod can cause a crash when you're trying to load a replay.
+The _Baritone_ mod can cause a crash when you're trying to load a replay.
 If you experience such problems, try running without Baritone.

 ### RandomPatches [randompatches]
-Minecraft may crash if you try to use [RandomPatches](https://www.curseforge.com/minecraft/mc-mods/randompatches) together with ReplayMod.
+Minecraft may crash if you try to use _RandomPatches_ together with ReplayMod.
 Try removing RandomPatches if Minecraft crashes on startup.

 ### Sodium [sodium]
-ReplayMod can record when [Sodium](https://www.curseforge.com/minecraft/mc-mods/sodium) is installed but will crash during render.
+ReplayMod can record when _Sodium_ is installed but will crash during render.
 Disable Sodium before rendering, it can be re-enabled after that.

 ### LiteLoader [liteloader]